MaxyZhu75/Maxleo-Online-Store/Lab2/README.md

-* Mode 1: Query and Buy randomly.
+* Mode 1: Query and buy randomly.